awsdocs/amazon-eks-user-guide/doc_source/deploy-deployment.md

 The following is an example YAML file with `deployment` as the `mode` value\.
 This is the default mode and deploys the ADOT Collector similarly to a standalone application\.
 This configuration receives OTLP metrics from the sample application and Amazon Managed Service for Prometheus metrics scraped from pods on the cluster\.
 You can change the `mode` to Daemonset, StatefulSet, and Sidecar depending on your deployment strategy\.
 For a `daemonset` deployment, see [the github page](https://aws-otel.github.io/docs/getting-started/adot-eks-add-on/config-advanced) or [click here](https://github.com/aws-observability/aws-otel-community/blob/master/sample-configs/collector-config-advanced.yaml) to download the daemonset example\.

 1. Copy the following text to a YAML file\.
+Replace the `example-values` with your own\.

    ```
    #